nladha09/cuddly-fiesta-rhcsa/Udemy/02-Start-Important-Tasks.md

 - Click on "Power on this virtual machine" - if you run into the below error:
 > VMware Workstation and Device/Credential Guard are not compatible.
 VMware Workstation can be run after disabling Device/Credential Guard.
 Please visit http://www.vmware.com/go/turnoff_CG_DG for more details.

-- run this command as Administrator: `bcdedit /set hypervisorlaunchtype off` & restart your host (`bcdedit /set hypervisorlaunchtype auto` to turn back on)
+- run this command as Administrator: `bcdedit /set hypervisorlaunchtype off` [or `Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Hypervisor -All` & restart your host (`bcdedit /set hypervisorlaunchtype auto` to turn back on)

 ---